isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-points-of-departure-charting-memories-through-collective-imaginations.md

 permalink: /vol-10/issue-4/jan-march-2015/points-of-departure
 layout: post
 ---
-#### **Charting Memories Through Collective Imaginations**

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/pointsofdeparture/ChangiTriptych_1_FP2.jpg)
 <div style="background-color: white;">School excursion to Changi Point from "Points of Departure" (2014).
-The original photograph of school boys is in ”black and white, captioned” Form 4B picnic at Changi date 28 Nov 1957".
+The original photograph of school boys is in black and white, captioned "Form 4B picnic at Changi date 28 Nov 1957".
 The artist has overlaid this image onto a more recent shot of Changi Point, © <i>Juria Toramae.
 All rights reserved.</i></div>

 When the National Library Board announced its plans to extend its outreach efforts for the Singapore Memory Project (SMP) in 2012,[^1] the first question that sprung to my mind was: How can one relate to the shared memories of a place if the place in question no longer exists?